If You've Ever Wondered How To Create Texas Style Beef Brisket At Home, Then This Is The Smoked Brisket Recipe For You!

 - Quesadillas.
 Merrill Powers in Elmhurst, Illinois, makes quesadillas with his leftovers.

 - Chili.
 Dave Frary makes chili with his leftovers.

 - Burritos.
 Danny Gaulden makes burritos.

 - Trade bait.
-Buzz Dean of in Wisconsin, says he takes his leftovers to the pub and trades it for beer!
+Buzz Dean in Wisconsin says he takes his leftovers to the pub and trades them for beer!